Signed in as:

 When we understand the work beneath the work, we stop treating symptoms and start working with the system.

-That is where sustainable change begins.
+That is where intentional self-leadership begins.